slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Evil will prevail if good men stand back and do nothing."
 -- Edmund Burke [1729]*

+> *"Troops would never be deficient in courage, if they could only know how deficient in it their enemies were."
+-- (1st duke of Wellington) Arthur Wellesley [1769]*

+> *"Without courage there cannot be truth, and without truth there can be no other virtue."
+-- (sir) Walter Scott [1771]*

 > *"Courage charms us, because it indicates that a man loves an idea better than all things in the world, that he is thinking neither of his bed, nor his dinner, nor his money, but will venture all to put in act the invisible thought of his mind."
 -- Ralph Waldo Emerson [1803]*

+> *"Courage makes a man more than himself; for he is then himself plus his valor."
+-- William R. Alger [1822]*

 > *"Courage is grace under pressure."
 -- Ernest Hemingway [1899]*